goatface/mapdb/README.md

 # mapdb
 Kaldonis-moderated mapdb only touched by bona fide map editors.

-More map updates coming soon.
+More map updates coming soon!